sysfce2/perl-env-shellwords/README.md

 The intent is to use this from [alienfile](https://metacpan.org/pod/alienfile) to deal with hierarchical prerequisites.

+You can provide split and join callbacks when you tie:

+    use Env::ShellWords;
+    # split on any space, ignore quotes
+    tie my @FOO, 'Env::ShellWords',
+      sub { split /\s+/, $_[0] },
+      sub { join ' ', @_ };

+Which may be useful if you have to split on words on an operating system with a different specification.

 # CAVEATS

 Not especially fast.  `undef` gets mapped to the empty string `''` since `undef` doesn't have a meaning as an argument in a string.

+Writing to an environment variable using this interface is inherently lossy.

 # SEE ALSO